BG3-Community-Library-Team/bg3-community/Tutorials/Visual/getting-started-with-3d-modding.md

 	- not a plugin per se but a shader set useful for rendering an approximation of textures in Blender.

-## Tools: Text Editing / Mod Structure Stuff
+## Tools: Getting it into the Game
 #### oh no
 >
-> This section is covered pretty well over on the [Setting up a Dev Environment](/Tutorials/General/setting-up-a-dev-environment) page.
+> For "classic" modding, this section is covered pretty well over on the [Setting up a Dev Environment](/Tutorials/General/setting-up-a-dev-environment) page.
+>
+>Additionally, consider using the official Modding Toolkit - documentation for it may be found [on Larian's BG3 Modding site](https://docs.baldursgate3.game/index.php?title=Main_Page) and [on Mod.io](https://mod.io/g/baldursgate3/r)
 {.is-info}